-Mangroves are plants that have adapted to nature to the point where they can survive in an unusual environment like in salty water.
+Mangroves are plants that have adapted to nature to the point where they can survive in an unusual environments like salty water.

 Mangrove forests are among the most adaptable ecosystems on Earth.

-They provide habitat for fish, reptiles, mammals and birds.
+They provide a habitat for fish, reptiles, mammals, and birds.

 Mangroves have exposed roots.
 This allows them to filter water and fortify coastlines.
 This in turn can reduce tidal waves and flooding.

 Mangroves can store 3-5 times more CO2 than normal forests.
-This way they contribute to reduce climate change!
+This way they contribute to reducing climate change!